tenderbastard

 The most loving thing I’ve ever said to another living creature is, "Georgia, if you're still suffering in the morning I’m going to choke you to death and put you out of your suffering."

-I said that to my dog the night she was dying, and hearing those words I realized I could and would do what I'd said and give her life a dignified resolution, that I would begrudgingly let her go like that and end her misery.
+I said that to my dog the night she was dying, and hearing those words, I knew I could, and would do what I'd said to give her life a dignified resolution, that I would begrudgingly let her go like that and end her pain and suffering.
 That's love baby.

 I didn’t have to.
-She took her last three breaths and died in my arms, and in that moment I realized how love becomes, how it travels, how it continues infinitely, effortlessly, and a measure of the depths of sorrow, loss, and tragedy.
+She took her last three breaths and died in my arms...and in that moment I realized how love becomes, how it travels, continues infinitely, effortlessly, and I received an understanding of the depths of sorrow, loss, and tragedy.

-My father often said, "I love you" to me, and as a kid I didn't think I needed to say it back.
+As a kid I remember my father often saying, "I love you" to me.
+At that age I didn’t think had to say it.
 As I got older I realized I did.
 Any time we were together we'd say it.
 Nobody was going anywhere, nobody was leaving, nothing bad was going to happen.

 Those were the last words we said.
-He went into a hospital, they gave him a staph infection, he went into a toxic coma, they pumped him full of saline solution, he bloated like a whale carcass in the sun, laid like that for eighteen days until I got a four in the morning phone call.
-The only good thing was I got to say, "I love you" all those times, especially the last.
+My father, my hero, went into a hospital, they gave him a staph infection, he went into a toxic coma, they pumped him full of saline solution, he bloated like a whale carcass in the sun, laid like that eighteen days.
+The phone call came at 4 A.M.
+I got to say, "I love you," thank him for being my father.

-I remember Georgia running figure-eights in the sand, climbing to the Continental Divide, braving river rapids, chasing coyote, running up on two bear, curling in my lap when I meditated, peeking around the shower curtain making certain I was still there, and wanting to be with me, everywhere, all the time.
+I remember Georgia running figure-eights in the Key West sand, climbing to Gray’s Peak on the Continental Divide, braving river rapids, chasing coyote, running up on two bear, curling in my lap when I meditated, peeking around the shower curtain making certain I was still there, and wanting to be with me, everywhere, all the time.
+Now that she’s gone, she’s everywhere.

-The world needs to hear the most loving thing that can be said when it needs to be heard.
-Our best of times, worst of times, our faith, love, trust in one another...that’s love baby.
+The world needs to hear the most loving thing that can be said when it needs to be said and when it needs to be heard, before it’s gone and that possibility is gone with it.
+Our best of times, worst of times, our faith, love, and trust in one another...that’s love baby.

 Love Among the Scorpions